rawoof-pm/react-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

- Markup : * Bullet list
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2

 ## What is React ?
 * Open source library for building User Interface.
 * There are two key point in the definition
 * React is JavaScript library and its not a framework.
 * Its focus on one thing and doing that one thing(Building User Interfaces) really well.
   * React does not focus on other things like Routing or HTTP requests, other functionality and its responsible for only Rich UI.
 * How you would handle routing or http request and other functionality ?
-   * React has rich eco system and places really play well with other libraries and more than capable of full pledged web applications.
+   * React has rich eco system and play well with other libraries and more than capable of full pledged web applications.

 ## Why learn React ?
 * React library is created and maintained by Facebook.